JesseNyberg/HLTVStats/README.md

-# HLTV-Stats-Collector
+# HLTVStats

 ## Description
-* HLTV Stats Collector prints CS:GO match statistics neatly to a grid
+* HLTV Stats  prints CS:GO match statistics neatly to a grid
 * Uses HTMLAgilityPack to collect information from HLTV.org with XPath values
 * Helps to find average statistics for players